rzaketovic1/Skinet-e-commerce-app-with-.Net-Angular/README.md

+## Course Reference

-I built this application using an Udemy course to improve my knowledge in .NET Core and Angular.
+This application was built using a Udemy course to improve my knowledge in .NET Core and Angular.
 The course covers a range of topics, including:

 - .NET Core
 - Angular